 Once you have had enough of lying around, there are plenty of other beaches to explore, islands for snorkelling and little villages.

-4. What were your top 3 activities for kids in Phu Quoc?
+4. What were your top 3 things to do in Phu Quoc with kids?

 I have probably already mentioned them but swimming in the calm beaches, playing in the sand and visiting the friendly local people in the villages.